 Blue Lagoon Splash Park – Speaking of Kentucky, the Splash Lagoon Water Park at Beech Bend is a great family oriented park and Bowling Green, home to my alma mater Western Kentucky University, is a fun little college town.
 After you’ve spent a day at the water park, check out Double Dogs for dinner (which now has a location in Hillsboro Village).
 The Western Kentucky University campus (my alma mater) is also beautiful for an evening walk.

-I'm Jamie, a 47-year-old Nashville working mom desperately seeking a few moments of Zen and zinfandel.
+I'm Jamie, a 51-year-old Nashville working mom desperately seeking a few moments of Zen and zinfandel.
 I love to travel, find great deals, and talk with my hands.
-My husband and I have two daughters, two dogs, and too much laundry.
+My husband and I have two daughters, three dogs, one cat and too much laundry.
 Email me at blondemomblog @ gmail.com.